M.A., PG Dipls. Psych & Supervision. UKCP Registered

 It can be very healing to tell your story to someone who will listen carefully and who holds the intention of understanding and accepting you just where you are today.
 It is from this place that the work of self-discovery starts and from here that movement or change can begin to happen.

-Or sometimes, you might be very familiar with telling your story but it seems to make no difference to the uncomfortable, often painful feelings you experience; your "familiar story" only serves to hide what it is that really needs to be said and needs to be understood from a deeper place within.
+You might even be very familiar with telling your story but it seems to make no difference to the uncomfortable, often painful feelings you experience; your "familiar story" only serves to hide what it is that really needs to be said and needs to be understood from a deeper place within.

 Getting in touch

-If any (or all) of this applies to you, do please drop me an e:mail to see if it feels right to work with me.
-We can have an initial session, with no obligation to continue, so you can get a first-hand sense of how I work and ask any questions that come to mind.
+If any (or all) of this applies to you, do please write me an e:mail.
+It will help you to see if it feels right to work with me.
+We can meet for one session with absolutely no obligation to continue.
+From this first session, you will get a first-hand sense of how I work and will almost definitely have learned more about your situation than before we started and you will have a good sense of whether it feels helpful.

 Training, qualifications & experience